What Do Cats See When They Look at Humans? Surprising Facts

 Cats May See You as a Very Large Cat, but how

-This question is asked frequently can cats recognize human faces?
+This question is asked frequently Can cats recognize human faces?
 So, cats are basically near-sighted animals.
 Thus, if you’re standing far away from them, no matter whether you’re glowing or not, your cats May See You as a Very Large Cat and blur.

 Cats lack those eye muscles that help to adjust their lens shape for concentrating on a distant object.
 Therefore, cats can’t see humans clearly if they’re standing 6-20 inches away.